jakelandis/elasticsearch/CONTRIBUTING.md

       abstract method (either from an abstract superclass or an interface), unless your implementation is doing something "unexpected" e.g. deviating from the intent of the original method.
-   4. Following on from the above point, please add docs to existing public methods if you are editing them, or to abstract methods if you can.
+   4. Following on from the above point, please item docs to existing public methods if you are editing them, or to abstract methods if you can.
    5. Non-public, non-abstract methods don't require Javadoc, but if you feel that adding some would make it easier for other developers to understand the code, or why it's written in a particular way, then please do so.
-   6. Properties don't need to have Javadoc, but please add some if there's something useful to say.
+   6. Properties don't need to have Javadoc, but please item some if there's something useful to say.
    7. Javadoc should not go into low-level implementation details unless this is critical to understanding the code e.g. documenting the